-Pupils will use evidence to question what the ancient city of Baghdad looked like and which features made it an unusual city.

-use an Ordnance Survey Map confidently.
+Pupils will use evidence to question what the ancient city of Baghdad looked like and which features made it an unusual city. figure and 6-figure grid references and use an Ordnance Survey Map confidently.

 Describe the land use of the local area and how this may have changed over time.